simonvh/gimmemotifs-manuscript/manuscript.md

 5A).

 To demonstrate the utility of maelstrom we identified motif activity based on enhancers in hematopoietic cells.
-We downloaded 72 human hematopoietc DNAseI experiments (Supplemental Table X), called peaks, and created a combined peak set as a collection of putative enhancers.
+We downloaded 72 human hematopoietic DNAseI experiments (Supplemental Table X), called peaks, and created a combined peak set as a collection of putative enhancers.
 In addition we downloaded 193 hematopoietic H3K27ac ChIP-seq experiments, mainly from BLUEPRINT